Development#

 Command line interface#

-The CLI can also be run using python3 -m tskit.
-This is the recommended approach for running the CLI during development.
+The CLI can also be run using uv run python -m tskit during development.

 Installing development versions#